Catherine McAuley College

 Catherine McAuley College, formerly Catholic College Bendigo until 2018, is an Australian coeducational Catholic secondary school in Bendigo, Victoria.

 The school has two campuses, Coolock and St Mary's.
 The Coolock campus is located in the outer Bendigo suburb of Junortoun and provides education for Years 7–9.
-The original St Mary's campus, located in the heart of Bendigo, provides education for Years 10–12, including the Victorian Certificate of Education and Victorian Certificate of Applied Learning.
+The original St Mary's campus, located in the heart of Bendigo, provides education for Years 10–12, including the Victorian Certificate of Education and Victorian Certificate of Education Vocational Major.

 Catherine McAuley College is governed by the Institute of Sisters of Mercy of Australia and Papua New Guinea.

 History

-Coolock (now St Mary's) also changed its homeroom model to a vertical housegroup system.
+St Mary's (formerly Coolock) also changed its homeroom model to a vertical housegroup system.
 At Coolock, each house now has six Years 10 to 12 housegroups.
-At La Valla (now Coolock), each house has two Year 7 housegroups, two Year 8 housegroups and two Year 9 housegroups.
+At Coolock (formerly La Valla), each house has two Year 7 housegroups, two Year 8 housegroups and two Year 9 housegroups.
 The total number of housegroups across the college is 64.
 There are also two further housegroups, bringing the total to 66.
-In 2017 the La Valla site changed its homeroom to vertical, so it could bring the Years 7, 8 and 9 together.
+In 2017 the Coolock site changed its homeroom to vertical, so it could bring the Years 7, 8 and 9 together.